-Although the Chromium version of Microsoft Edge already ships with the “Microsoft Defender SmartScreen” feature to prevent malicious websites and downloads from hijacking your device, Microsoft is now introducing (via The Verge) a new feature to block unwanted apps from downloading using the browser.
+Although the Chromium version of Microsoft Edge already ships with the “Microsoft Defender SmartScreen” feature to prevent malicious websites and downloads from hijacking your device, the browser also includes a feature to block potentially unwanted apps from downloading using the browser.

 The security feature has been designed to block unwanted apps that are not necessarily malware, such as toolbars, adware, crypto miner apps, and notification spammers.

-To block potential harmful app downloads on Microsoft Edge Chromium, use these steps:
+To block potential harmful app downloads on Microsoft Edge, use these steps:

 Open Microsoft Edge.